hyperledger/fabric/docs/source/deployment_guide_overview.rst

 Next steps
 ----------

 Blockchain networks are all about connection, so once you've deployed nodes, you'll obviously want to connect them to other nodes!
 If you have a peer organization and a peer, you'll want to join your organization to a consortium and join or :doc:`channels`.
 If you have an ordering node, you will want to add peer organizations to your consortium.
-You'll also want to learn how to develop chaincode, which you can learn about in the topics :doc:`developapps/scenario` and :doc:`chaincode4noah`.
+You'll also want to learn how to develop chaincode, which you can learn about in the topics :doc:`developapps/scenario` and :doc:`chaincode_lifecycle`.

 Part of the process of connecting nodes and creating channels will involve modifying policies to fit the use cases of business networks.
 For more information about policies, check out :doc:`policies/policies`.